Leaders & Spirituality

 One aspect of the National Guidelines for Spiritual Care in Aged Care is that leaders must demonstrate comfort with spirituality.
 This can be very hard if your inner elastic band is still telling you that spirituality is only for ‘those people over there’.
 It is even harder if you or someone you love have had bad experiences where spirituality has been used as a weapon of control.

-Today’s guest article is from Cynthia Payne, former CEO of an aged care provider and now leading one of our Affiliate organisations, Anchor Excellence.
-Cynthia is sharing some incredibly personal and challenging times she has experienced as a leader and speaks on a particular spiritual practice she has nurtured over several years.
+Cynthia Payne, a former CEO of an aged care provider and now the Leader of one of our Affiliate organisations, Anchor Excellence shares a personal and challenging time she has experienced as a leader and speaks on a particular spiritual practice she has nurtured over several years.
 This has allowed her to build up her spiritual muscle, which in turn gives her stronger inner resources to embrace all that leadership, and indeed life, throws at her.

 Spiritual muscle might seem a strange expression, but I find it’s a useful way to explain what happens if we attend to this dimension of ourselves.
 Spiritual practice incorporated regularly into your patterns of living grows a place in you that you can then go back to more and more easily for rest, recalibration and restoration.